 Lisa Larson

-This work was produced in 1993, the year K Studio was launched.
-This film was created in the year Lisa Larson turned 62, when she was reaching maturity and at the peak of her worldwide fame.
+This film was made in 1993, the year K Studios was founded.
+It was the year Lisa Larson turned 62, and was at the height of her maturity and the height of her global fame.

-The blue flowers depicted on the surface are forget-me-nots, but I think they are also depicting blue flowers that also include anemone and nemophila.
-It is composed of three simple colors: white, blue, and yellow, but by freely using different shades of glaze, you can give the scene a sense of transparency and depth.
+The blue flowers depicted on the surface are forget-me-nots, but I believe that the blue flowers also include anemones and nemophila.
+Although it is composed of three simple colors - white, blue, and yellow - the free use of different shades of glaze gives the scene a sense of transparency and depth.

-Lisa Larson's works in the 1990s were different from the mid-century era of the mid-20th century, when she explored new Nordic pottery that took advantage of the rise in pottery technology.
-Many of Lisa Larson's previous works had relatively dark tones, but this work is an especially wonderful masterpiece with its unprecedented vivid colors.
-This is a masterpiece created by Lisa Larson, who was already a world-renowned artist, at a technically high level.
+Lisa Larson's works from the 1990s were different from those of the mid-20th century, a time when she was exploring new Nordic ceramics that took advantage of the advances in ceramic technology.
+While her earlier works tended to be relatively dark in tone, this work is particularly stunning, featuring vibrant colors never before seen.
+This masterpiece was created at a technically high level by Lisa Larson, who was already a world-renowned artist.

 ■Detailed specifications

-Manufacturer: Keramik Studion Gustavsberg / Gustavsberg K Studio Designer: Lisa Larson / Lisa Larson Year: 1993 Country of Origin: Sweden Condition: ★★★★★ (5: Complete)
+Manufacturer: Keramik Studion Gustavsberg / Gustavsberg K Studio Designer: Lisa Larson Year: 1993 Country of Origin: Sweden Condition: ★★★★★ (5: Complete)

 ■Size